Growing number of Minnesota legislators to retire ahead of 2022 election

 An expected wave of state legislative retirements is starting to swell ahead of the 2022 election.

-What's happening: Twelve state legislators have already announced that they won't seek re-election in November, per a tally kept by the Legislative Reference Library.
+What's happening: Thirteen state legislators have already announced that they won't seek re-election in November, per a tally kept by the Legislative Reference Library.

+- Rep. Paul Marquart, a Dillworth Democrat who chairs an influential tax committee, became the latest addition to the retirement list Wednesday.
+He had faced tough races in an increasingly red district in recent elections.

 Why it matters: Retirements create open races that could reshape the Legislature with new voices.

-Note: Editor's note: This post and chart is being updated as more retirements are announced.